A warm welcome to our church

 For all and any general enquiries, please contact the stewards and we will do our best to assist -

-1881: a small group of people began to worship under the lamp in the centre of the current roundabout
+1881: a small group of people began to worship under the lamp in the centre of the roundabout by the railway station.

 1891: They raised enough to build the small church, which is still standing on Gloucester Road, closer to the shops and railway station.